 9. Use Online Calculators and Tools

 There are many online calculators and tools that can help you find the factors of a number quickly.
-While these tools can be helpful for checking your work or finding factors of very large numbers, it's important to understand the underlying concepts and not rely solely on these tools.
+While these tools can be helpful for checking your work or finding factors of very large numbers, you'll want to understand the underlying concepts and not rely solely on these tools.

 FAQ